-In this tutorial, I will be discussing with you about agriculture in Nigeria and how you can take advantage of the business opportunities in this sector.
+In this tutorial, I will be discussing with you about agriculture and farming in Nigeria and how you can take advantage of the business opportunities in this sector.

 The other day I read a quote from Prof. Wole Soyinka.
 It goes like, “I wish my country never had oil, we`ll have been a better country than we are today”

 Before oil was discovered, agriculture in Nigeria was booming, that was the gold we had.

 However as we discovered honey, we threw away the beans cake.
 Though honey is sweet, it`s cake that can best quench our hunger.